Health & Dental

 Pay for your opt in with monthly instalments

 You may pay in monthly installments by automatic debit from your bank account.
 Payments are made on the 15th of each month, with a first payment being equivalent to two months fees (for September and October fees) withdrawn October 15, and each additional payment being 1/12 of the full annual cost withdrawn on the fifteenth of each month with a final payment August 15.
 Please contact the GSS Health Plan coordinator at gsoc [at] uvic.ca for details and exact pricing for your situation.
-The Monthly Instalment Form is available at GSS office.
+The Monthly Instalment Form is available at GSS office and here.

 Extended Health and Dental Plan Fees